 Massachusetts General Laws Chapters 90 and 90D require that a vehicle be registered and titled in the name of the legal owner.
 If the owner is a business entity, the vehicle must be registered and titled in the legal business name.
 A "Doing Business As" (DBA) is not a legal entity.
 Therefore, vehicles cannot be registered or titled to a DBA.
 All incorporated entities, such as corporations and LLCs, must be registered with the Office of the Secretary of the Commonwealth's Corporations Division before applying for a vehicle registration in Massachusetts.

 In order to register a vehicle in a business entity name, the following must be provided to the RMV:

 A business entity must supply proof of this information from the Internal Revenue Service (IRS).
 This proof must not be older than two years.

-Proof of these IRS documents must be presented at a registry branch office.
+Proof of these IRS documents must be presented at an RMV Service Center.
 The documents should be two years old or less.
 Fax copies and photocopies of the above forms are acceptable.
 Application forms, such as the SS-4 form, are not accepted as proof.